Caroline-cc/tp-ngs-chauvesouris2/readme.md

 Homologies between Myotis Velifer identified CDS and Human CDS were searched with Blast.
 Blast running requires to build a database listing human CDS.
 Those were downloaded from Ensembl online database with wget command.
 Then makeblastdb application enabled to organize those CDS in a database assigning an unique identifier to every sequence.
 Nucleotidic nature of the sequences and fasta format of downloaded CDS were indicated respectively with dbtype 'nucl'and -parse_seqids parameters.

-To  find sequences homologies, we align Myotis velifer selected CDS on human CDS database with blastn.
-Indeed both sequences in makeblastdb  database (subjects sequences) and Transdecoder CDS outputs (query sequences) are nucleotidic.
+To  find sequences homologies, we align Myotis velifer selected CDS on human CDS database with the blastn program.
+Indeed both sequences in blast database (subjects sequences) and Transdecoder CDS outputs (query sequences) are nucleotidic.
+We chose to only select one hit result for every asembled contig (-max_target_seqs parameter) and limited blast e-value of 10<sup>-4</sup>, meaning that the probability this hit occured by chance would be one on 10 000.
+The first 6 aligned CDS were visualized with -outfmt parameter.
  -faire code transdecoder + blast
- -parler des paramètres de blastn

-#Blast sur séquences CDS humaines

-On charge les inputs, les CDS humains sur des bases de données Première étape : préparation d'une banque de data adaptée pour y faire tourner blast.
-Blast outputs: presented in 12 colnames colnames(res) = c('qseqid', 'sseqid', 'pident', 'length', 'mismatch', 'gapopen', 'qstart', 'qend', 'sstart', 'send', 'evalue', 'bitscore')
-(16/12 matin : mise au point de salmon quant et salmon index)
+In parallel with the annotation of the assembled transcriptome another step was to quantify transcripts expression.
+## Transcripts quantification: Salmon

+To determine transcripts levels in control and interferon conditions,we used Salmon software.
+It align reads on transcripts and quantifies reads number for every transcripts.
+*Building of an index for Salmon quasi-mapping
+Salmon index is independent from the experiment specific reads.
+It list all sequences of a fixed length k (k-mères) that could sequence a given transcript.

 2 séquences nucléotides à assembler parallèlement, correspondant aux 2 brins (associés à un read chacun)